 Have you grown, tasted, cooked with or had any experience at all with this basil variety?
 If you have, I'd love to hear about it! share your experience here.

-This basil variety, sometimes referred to as African Basil, Dark Opal Basil or Opal Basil, is a beautiful, bushy plant.
+African Blue Basil, sometimes referred to as African Basil, Dark Opal Basil or Opal Basil, is a beautiful, bushy plant.
 It produces fuzzy purple leaves that turn green as the leaves grow to full size.

 This variety is often referred to as an accidental hybrid.
 It is a cross between Dark Opal Basil and African Camphor Basil.
 It is a sterile hybrid that will not produce seeds and must be started from cuttings of existing plants.